-Here’s a video on the other end of the scale, from our moon through the whole Universe:
+On the other end of the scale, here’s a video showing our moon through the whole Universe:

 These two videos focus on space, the other axis worth considering is time.
 Just like space there are scales of time which are completely outside of our unaided perception.
 We can no more experience events which are microseconds apart than we can directly see microbes.

 Similarly we might have GPS readings proving mountains are growing taller, but we can’t directly perceive it even if we watched the mountain for a lifetime.
 We are locked into a certain human-scale, we must rely on instruments or recordings for anything outside the human-scale.

 All of this is why I love these time-lapse videos by Keith Loutit:

 Explanations of tilt-shift usually emphasize how the images are produced, but explain little about why we perceive them to be tiny models.
 I believe it comes down to the behavior of physical lenses and relative scales.
 You might think viewing a detailed model of a house would be the same as viewing the full size house, if viewed from the same scaled distance.
 It sounds exactly equivalent.
 But you are not viewing from some mathematical point, our eyes and camera lenses have a certain physical size, and a related physical focal length.
 How these sizes compare to what we are viewing greatly affects the resulting images.

 Our brain knows the depth of field artifacts here could “only” come from viewing small objects.
 Except here we were tricked.
 So tilt-shift and time-lapse complement each other, they mess with our mind’s sense of both space and time.
 Both tell us this isn’t normal human-scale, these look like tiny objects and they move like tiny objects.
 It trivializes everything, these are toys, they are funny.